IBM-Cloud/docs/services/ContinuousDelivery/upgrade_projects.md

 As a [Pay As You Go customer ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://www.ibm.com/cloud-computing/bluemix/pricing){: new_window}, if you use any runtime, service, or component beyond the free allotments that are listed for it in the Bluemix catalog, you will be charged.
 For a usage estimate, see the [pricing sheet ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://console.ng.bluemix.net/?direct=classic/&cm_mc_uid=49681106114614956310454&cm_mc_sid_50200000=1495641296&cm_mc_sid_52640000=1494981898#/pricing/cloudOEPaneId=pricing&paneId=pricingSheet){: new_window}.
 For current pricing for Continuous Delivery, see the [Bluemix catalog ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://console.bluemix.net/catalog/services/continuous-delivery){: new_window}.

 If you're an IBM employee, internal IBM projects can be billed to departments in lieu of a personal credit card.
 If you need to use resources beyond the free allotments for IBM employees, create a support ticket.

+### Why was my repo moved to IBM hosted GitLab instead of github.com?
+Your new Git service is comparable to what you had before.
+If you used github.com with your JazzHub project, your toolchain will continue to use github.com.
+If your JazzHub project used IBM hosted Git, your toolchain will use the new IBM hosted Git Repos and Issue Tracking.